carbonsir/RTSRNet/README.md

 }
 ```

-After acceptance/publication, replace this entry with the official IEEE Xplore BibTeX record and DOI.
+The citation entry will be updated with the official IEEE Xplore record and DOI after publication.

 ---

 ## Acknowledgements

-We thank the authors of CAMO, COD10K, NC4K, Depth Anything V2, and the open-source COD community for their datasets and implementations.
+We thank the authors of **CAMO**, **COD10K**, **NC4K**, **Depth Anything V2**, and the open-source camouflaged object detection community for making their datasets, models, and implementations available to the research community.

+The original datasets remain subject to their respective licenses and terms of use.
+Users should download CAMO, COD10K, and NC4K from the official sources listed above and cite the corresponding dataset papers when using them.

+---

 ## License

-The source code of RTSRNet is released under the MIT License.
+The source code of RTSRNet is released under the **MIT License**.
 Please see the `LICENSE` file for details.

-The datasets and third-party resources used in this project are subject to their respective licenses and terms of use.
+The MIT License applies only to the RTSRNet source code for which the authors hold the necessary rights.
+Third-party code, pretrained models, datasets, and other external resources remain subject to their respective licenses and terms of use.